Skip to content

 [dataway]

-# Specify a group of customer keys
+# Specify a set of customer keys

 global_customer_keys = [